 - a.
 Cloverbud eligible project at COUNTY LEVEL ONLY. - b.
 Recipes: Entries are to be made using recipes specified in the class description.
-All recipes can be found in the 4-H Fair Recipe Book Food at http://4-h.ca.uky.edu/content/food-and-nutrition, in the 4-H Cooking 101-401 Series. - c.
+All recipes can be found in the 4-H Fair Recipe Book Food in the 4-H Cooking 101-401 Series or contact your county Extension agent for 4-H YD. - c.
+Curriculum for the 4-H Foods Divisions are the following: 4-H Cooking 101 401 Series and 4-H Cake Decorating. - d.
 Place the baked product on a disposable plate.
 Place the plate inside a re-closable zip-type bag to maintain freshness and prevent damage.
-(Exhibit will not be disqualified if the plate is not inside the bag). - d.
-Use of plastic film or aluminum foil to wrap products is discouraged but will not cause the product to be disqualified. - e.
+(Exhibit will not be disqualified if the plate is not inside the bag). - e.
+Use of plastic film or aluminum foil to wrap products is discouraged but will not cause the product to be disqualified. - f.
 To prevent damage, wrapped cakes should be transported in a sturdy container such as a cardboard box.
-Containers, pie pans, etc. will NOT be returned to the exhibitor.
+Containers, pie pans, etc. will NOT be returned to the exhibitor. - g.
+Additional Documentation Requirement: Master Cake Decorating requires an additional narrative on the original design.